Praying for Our Children

 The Lord just looked at me and I knew that He had judged Quin, not me.
 My thoughts were scrambled as I struggled with what to say.
 Then peace came over me and suddenly I had words from my Counselor, the Holy Spirit.
 I spoke slowly, one word at a time as He gave them to me.
 “What does the name ‘Lord’ mean to you?
 When you call Jesus “Lord,” what are you saying?”

 After a few seconds of silence Quin whispered, “It’s like, God, Holy Spirit, and Jesus, it is what we call them.”

-“The word lord,” I explained, “actually means ‘owner.’
-A landlord is a land owner.
-In order to be a part of God’s kingdom in Heaven, we have to pledge ourselves to Jesus as Lord, meaning He is our owner.
-In the New Testament it talks about Christians as be bondservants.
-These are willing slaves to a master.
+“The word ‘lord’,” I explained, “actually means ‘owner.’
+A landlord is a landowner.
+In order to be a part of God’s kingdom, we have to pledge ourselves to Jesus as Lord, meaning He is our owner and He is our Master.
+This is why the New Testament talks about Christians as bondservants: who choose to become pledged to a master of their own free will.
 Is it possible that you have never made this commitment to Jesus?”

 “It is very possible,” Quin replied.

 “The Lord told me that there is nothing He can do for you.
 You are not part of His kingdom until you make that commitment.
 Just like an earthly king or duke can only protect those who have pledged themselves to their kingdom.”
 I continued to explain, though I knew Jalo had him in church for many years, “Jesus is gentle and kind.
 He will never ask more of you than you can give, but you must be committed to doing things His way.